-Programs must conduct a member orientation (45 CFR 2522.100 and National Policy FAQs) designed to enhance member sensitivity to the community and comply with any pre-service orientation or training required by AmeriCorps.
+Programs must conduct a member orientation (45 CFR 2522.100 and the AmeriCorps State and National Specific Terms and Conditions) for all members.
+The orientation must provide training on prohibited activities during AmeriCorps service hours, and compliance with any pre-service orientation or training required by AmeriCorps.
+The recipient must ensure that no more than 20 percent of the aggregate of all AmeriCorps member service hours are spent in education and training activities as set forth in 45 CFR § 2520.
 At a minimum, these items should be covered during orientation and explicitly listed on the member orientation agenda:

 - Member rights and responsibilities, including the Program's code of conduct - Prohibited activities (including those specified in the regulations) - Requirements under the Drug-Free Workplace Act (41 U.S.C.
-701 et seq. & 2 CFR 182) - Suspension and termination from service

-- Member contracts / Member Service Agreements (MSAs)

-- Grievance procedures
+701 et seq. & 2 CFR 182) - Suspension and termination from service - Member contracts / Member Service Agreements (MSAs) - Grievance procedures

 - Sexual harassment, other non-discrimination issues, and other topics as necessary

 - National Service

 - Host site/service partners if applicable

 - Communities where the members will serve